cray4427/cyber-pipeline/README.md

 1. cd server
 2. knex seed:run

-If 'knex' is an unknown command, simply install it globally through the node command 'npm intall knex -g' and re-do Step 2.
+If 'knex' is an unknown command, simply install it globally through the node command 'npm install knex -g' and re-do Step 2.